 Margin of Safety on Tightening

-When specifying the torque tightening method for fastening, the ability of the fastener to sustain the torquing should be checked.
+When specifying the torque tightening method for fastening, it is important to check the ability of the fastener to sustain the torquing.
 The stress occurring during the tightening process is composed by a tension caused by the increasing preload and a shear stress caused by the application of the torque.
 These two stresses are combined by the shape deformation energy hypothesis according to the Von Mises equation,